 David H. Laufman is a Partner in the Washington, DC, office of Wiggin & Dana LLP, where he serves as Co-Chair of the firm’s National Security Practice Group, a member of its White Collar Defense, Investigations and Corporate Compliance Practice Group, and a member of its International Trade Compliance Practice Group.

 Mr. Laufman conducts internal corporate investigations and represents parties in federal criminal investigations and other government enforcement actions, as well as in congressional investigations, Inspector General investigations, and sensitive national security matters.
-From December 2014 to February 2018, he served as Chief of the Counterintelligence & Export Control Section at the Department of Justice, where he oversaw investigations and prosecutions involving the theft of trade secrets benefiting a foreign government, instrumentality, or agent (economic espionage); violations of U.S. export control and economic sanctions laws; espionage; cyber intrusions and attacks by nation states and their proxies; the unauthorized retention and disclosure of classified information; foreign agent registration and disclosure; and atomic energy and counterproliferation.
+From December 2014 to February 2018, he served as Chief of the Counterintelligence & Export Control Section at the Department of Justice, where he oversaw enforcement of the Foreign Agents Registration Act (FARA), and investigations and prosecutions involving the theft of trade secrets benefiting a foreign government, instrumentality, or agent (economic espionage); violations of U.S. export control and economic sanctions laws; espionage; cyber intrusions and attacks by nation states and their proxies; the unauthorized retention and disclosure of classified information; and atomic energy and counterproliferation.
 In addition to these responsibilities, he oversaw the investigation of Hillary Clinton concerning allegations that classified information was improperly stored or transmitted on a personal email server during her tenure as Secretary of State.
 Prior to the appointment of Special Counsel Robert S. Mueller, III, Mr. Laufman also oversaw the investigation of Russian government efforts to influence the 2016 U.S. presidential election.

 Mr. Laufman previously served both as a federal prosecutor and at DOJ's highest operational and policy levels.
 As Chief of Staff to the Deputy Attorney General from 2001 to 2003, he assisted in the day-to-day management of DOJ and helped to coordinate DOJ's responses to the terrorist attacks on September 11, 2001.
 From 2003 to 2007, Mr. Laufman served as Assistant U.S. Attorney in the Eastern District of Virginia, where he prosecuted terrorism, export control, and other national security offenses.
 From 2010 to 2011, he served as a Special Trial Attorney to the Fraud Section at DOJ, where, on detail from the Special Inspector General for Iraq Reconstruction ("SIGIR"), he investigated and prosecuted procurement fraud and corruption related to U.S. economic assistance to Iraq.